rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos.md

 ### *(Optional)* Download a compatible version of the Adobe Experience Manager (AEM) Dispatcher module

-If the HTTPd installation uses the Adobe Experience Manager (AEM) Dispatcher module, you must use the following steps to [download the file that's compatible with Apache HTTP Server 2.4](https://www.adobeaemcloud.com/content/companies/public/adobe/dispatcher/dispatcher.html):
+If the HTTPd installation uses the Adobe&reg; Experience Manager (AEM) Dispatcher module, you must use the following steps to [download the file that's compatible with Apache HTTP Server 2.4](https://www.adobeaemcloud.com/content/companies/public/adobe/dispatcher/dispatcher.html):

-1. Run the following commands to extract the **dispatcher-apache2.4- 4.1.11.so** file from the Tape ARchive (TAR) file into `/etc/httpd/modules/`.
+1. Run the following commands to extract the `dispatcher-apache2.4-4.1.11.so` file from the Tape ARchive (TAR) file into `/etc/httpd/modules/`.
 Only this file is used.

         cd /etc/httpd/modules